SFC Winners

 No record exists of any Senior Football Championship from 1892 to 1903.

-It is worth noting that club activity can be found in both hurling and football in Longford in the first three years of the 20th century, but not in any official capacity.
-The re-establishment of the Longford County Board in 1904 and the organisation of the first Senior Championship competition since the unfinished 1891 Championship represented the restart of official club competition in the county.
+It is also worth noting that club activity can be found in both hurling and football in Longford in 1900-1903, but no official competition.
+The re-establishment of the Longford County Board in 1904 and the organisation of the first Senior Football Championship since the unfinished 1891 Championship represented the restart of official club competition in the county.

 The 1891 Longford Championship involved 26 clubs and was, by accounts of the day, “a disaster”.
 The Clergy requested 1st round matches to be postponed as the Lenten season had begun.
 The county chairman complied but then changed his mind.
 An eleventh hour letter in the Roscommon Herald recommended postponement.
 There was confusion over the notice given for first round games and as a result, teams that failed to field were given a second chance with an additional round.
 Many of the 2nd round games were subject to objections which was a common occurrence and as the county board had ceased to function by the year end, the championship was deemed not completed with only three of the eight second round matches played.